tutorgen/hpit_services/README.md

 Add C:\Python33\Scripts to your PATH so that pip and virtualenv are available commands.

 #### Databases
-HPIT uses five different database managers; MongoDB, SQLite, PostgreSQL, Neo4j, and Couchbase.
+HPIT uses four different database managers; MongoDB, SQLite, PostgreSQL, Neo4j.

 #####MongoDB
 Binaries available at http://www.mongodb.org/downloads.
 Download and run.